FERNman/angular-google-charts/docs/ChartTypes.md

 # Chart Types

-The following document provides the GoogleChart library chart names and how this library wants the Charts to be called.
+The following document maps the [Google Charts](https://developers.google.com/chart)' chart names to this libraries chart names.

-The list is of the following pattern:
+The list items are of the following pattern:

-- Official Chart Name: `'Chart name in GoogleCharts'`.
+- Official Chart Name: `'ChartNameInAngularGoogleCharts'`.

-For any chart you want to create, use the `Chart name in GoogleCharts` for the type string.
+For any chart you want to create, use the `ChartNameInAngularGoogleCharts` for the type string.

 - Annotation Chart: `'AnnotationChart'`
 - Area Chart: `'AreaChart'`